mission-of-mercy/mission-of-mercy/CONTRIBUTING.md

 ### Submitting a Pull Request

-1. If a ticket doesn't exist for your bug or feature, create one on GitHub.
+1. If a story doesn't exist for your bug or feature, create one on Trello.
     - **NOTE:** Don't be afraid to get feedback on your idea before you begin development work.
 In fact it is encouraged.
 I promise I don't bite :wink:
 2. Follow the [Installation](/mission-of-mercy/mission-of-mercy/blob/master/README.md#installation) instructions in the README.